rombrew/phobia/doc/MachineTuning.md

 ## Forced control

-If the machine is at low speed then FLUX observer is unable to provide reliable estimates.
+If the machine is at low speed then sensorless flux observer is unable to provide reliable estimates.
 You need to use some sort of position sensor.
 If this is not possible the forced control is used.
 We apply a current vector without feedback to force rotor turn.
 You can adapt the current value and acceleration to your needs.

 	(pmc) reg pm.forced_hold_D <A>
 	(pmc) reg pm.forced_accel <rad/s2>